dalenewman/Transformalize/README.md

 # Transformalize

-Transformalize is an extract, transform, and load ([ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)) tool controlled by run-time configurations called *arrangements*.
-It automates incremental movement of data into value-adding services like data warehouses, search engines, and reporting.
+Transformalize is an [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) tool that automates the incremental movement of relational data into data warehouses, search engines, and other value-adding systems.

 It works with many data sources: